linktrendmedia/App-Legal-Suite/output/Website Terms of Use.md

 Means all text, images, photographs, videos, audio, graphics, illustrations, logos, trademarks, software, data, documentation, and other materials available on or through the Site.

 **(k) "Cookie Policy"**
-Means the Public Cookie Policy governing Cookies used on the Site, available at [INSERT URL].
+Means the Public Cookie Policy governing Cookies used on the Site, available at [HYPERLINK: INSERT URL].

 **(l) "Force Majeure Event"**
 Means any event beyond the reasonable control of the Company, including acts of God, natural disasters, pandemics, epidemics, government orders or restrictions, labor disputes, supply chain disruptions, telecommunications failures, power outages, cloud provider outages, or failures of third-party infrastructure providers.